OBERLIN COLLEGE Visa Sponsorship Jobs USA

 Responsibilities

-The incumbent will also be expected to engage in sustained scholarly research and/or other creative work appropriate to the position and participate in the full range of faculty responsibilities, including academic advising, mentoring undergraduate research, and service on committees.
+The incumbent will also be expected to engage in sustained scholarly research and/or other creative work appropriate to the position and participate in the full range of faculty responsibilities, including academic advising, mentoring undergraduate research and service on committees.
 The Department and College actively support new faculty with mentoring and professional development opportunities, including a paid pre-tenure leave for those on the standard six-year track, startup support, and internal grants for conference travel and research.

 Qualifications

-Among the qualifications required for appointment is the PhD/DBA degree (in hand or expected by first semester of academic year 2027-28).
+Among the qualifications required for appointment is the PhD degree (in hand or expected by first semester of academic year 2027-28).
 Candidates must demonstrate commitment to and potential excellence in undergraduate teaching.
 Oberlin is especially interested in candidates who can contribute to the distinctiveness and excellence of our academic community through their research, teaching, and service.
 The incumbent will bring understanding of or experience working with underrepresented and diverse academic populations.

 Compensation